Healthy College Eating Tips

 - Establish a routine that works for you

-- Be sure to make time to eat three meals a day and find some healthy snacks to keep with you.
+- Make time to eat three meals a day and find healthy snacks you can carry with you.

 - Avoid the all-nighter jitters

-- Find an activity such as a PE class, intramural sports, a membership at a gym on or off campus or find a friend to go walking, hiking, biking, snowshoeing, or skiing.
-The area is nothing short of opportunities.
+- Find an activity.
+There are a lot of options, from PE classes to intramural sports, or a membership at a gym on or off campus.
+Find find a friend to go walking, hiking, biking, snowshoeing, or skiing.
+You'll maintain mental focus as well as physical wellbeing.